Phú Quốc among top beach destinations in Asia

 However, this is not the sole reason why Việt Nam's "Pearl Island" is on par with other world-renowned resort paradises.
 Tatler introduces Phú Quốc as a very accessible destination with numerous luxurious resorts and, notably, a wide range of experiences for visitors to enjoy.

-Planned to become a high-quality tourism and resort service centre, Phú Quốc boasts convenient transportation infrastructure with an international airport, seaports and easy connections from major urban centres like Hà Nội and Hồ Chí Minh City.
+Planned to become a high-quality tourism and resort service centre, Phú Quốc boasts convenient transport infrastructure with an international airport, seaports and easy connections from major urban centres like Hà Nội and HCM City.

-In the second half of 2023 and early 2024, Phú Quốc "has exploded" with direct flights from key markets such as South Korea, Taiwan (China), India, etc.
+In the second half of 2023 and early 2024, Phú Quốc "has exploded" with direct flights from key markets such as the Republic of Korea, Taiwan (China) and India.

 The island also boasts comprehensive resort infrastructure stretching from north to south, with diverse segments from affordable to high-end.
 If someone asks about a "capital" of the most famous resorts, the South Island area will undoubtedly be mentioned.